The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 This is the shortest route of the three and the one which I took for my successful solo attempt in 2022.

-Although it is easier and shorter than starting on Snowdon, it may mean you may have to ascend and navigate Crib Goch in the dark.
+Although it is shorter (and could be considered easier) than starting on the summit of Snowdon, it may mean you may have to ascend and navigate Crib Goch in the dark.

 This ridge is no joke so please consider your own ability and weather conditions before attempting this route.